soonlai814/soul-astro-engine/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
+5. Ensure all tests pass
-5. Submit a pull request
+6. Submit a pull request

+## License

+AGPL-3.0 - See [LICENSE](LICENSE) file for details.

 ## Support

-For issues and questions, please open an issue on the repository.
+For questions, issues, or contributions, please:
+1. Check the documentation
+2. Search existing issues
+3. Create a new issue with detailed information
+4. Contact the development team

+---

+**Soul Astro Engine** - Comprehensive astrological analysis for relationship insights.